Category: Business Operations

 Failure to comply with this policy and/or procedures may result in the suspension or revocation of the purchasing card and/or disciplinary action, up to and including termination.

-All cardholders will be asked to complete a Commercial Card Application, which will be signed by the cardholder, the cardholder’s supervisor and the card administrator.
+All cardholders will be asked to complete and submit two forms: 1) Commercial Card Application, which will be signed by the cardholder, the cardholder’s supervisor, and the card administrator and 2) Commercial Card Cardholder Agreement, which will be signed by the cardholder.
+The forms may be found on CEI Hub, under the Procurement Services tab under the Procurement Services Forms.
 The application sets up the account and establishes the limits.
 The cardholder is the only person entitled to use the card.
 The card is not to be used for personal use.
 As each commercial card is linked to a specific individual employee, the card cannot be transferred from one employee to another.

-Upon receipt of the Zion’s Bank Commercial Visa Card, the cardholder will be asked to read, understand, and sign the Commercial Card Cardholder Agreement.
-By signing the application form and Commercial Card Cardholder Agreement, the cardholder agrees to adhere to the guidelines as set forth in these procedures.
+Upon receipt of the Zion’s Bank Commercial Visa Card, the Purchasing Card Administrator will email the Commercial Purchasing Card Policy and Procedures to the cardholder.
+The cardholder will be asked to read and understand the document and sign the Acknowledgement of Responsibility located at the bottom of the document.
+By signing the Commercial Card Application and Agreement forms, and the Acknowledgement of Responsibility, the cardholder agrees to adhere to the guidelines as set forth in the policy and procedures.

 If there is a need to change any information regarding the account, such as email address, limits, or restrictions, please complete the Commercial Card Maintenance Form and forward to the card administrator.